Euphaedra ferruginea

 Euphaedra ferruginea, the ferruginous orange forester, is a butterfly in the family Nymphalidae.
 It is found in eastern Nigeria and Cameroon.
 The habitat consists of forests.

 Similar species

 Other members of the Euphaedra eleus species group q.v.
+It was described as a form of eleus zampa — ab. ferruginea Stgr. only differs in having the hindwing above brown-red to beyond the middle and only close to the marginal band narrowly greenish.
+Old Calabar, Cameroons.